gekatateam/neptunus/plugins/processors/sql/README.md

     # queries execution timeout
     query_timeout = "10s"

-    # a placeholder in query, which will be replaced by event routing key
+    # a placeholder in query, which will be replaced by configured label
     # that may be useful if target table is partitioned
     table_placeholder = ":table_name"

+    # label, which value will be used as a table name, if configured
+    table_label = "table_name"

     # maximum number of attempts to execute query
     # before event will be marked as failed